jon-heard/obsidian-inline-scripts-library/adventurecrafter.sfile.md

 return "Character __" + characters[pick] + "__ reduced.\n\n";
 ```
 __
-ac chars reduce - Choose a character from the characters list and remove one entry for it.
+ac chars reduce - Asks the user for a character from the characters list and removes one entry for that character.

 __